 “That sounds amazing!
 If only we had brought a picnic basket, so we could have lunch inside the spaceship.”

-Krayt X-9 took a step forward, suddenly nervous.
+Krayt X-9 got nervous and took a step forward.

 “Hey, what are you doing?
 What are you pulling out?”

 “We offer you a meal!”
 Betty said sweetly.
-“I suggest you two eat quickly before your food spoils.”
+“I suggest you two eat quickly before your sandwiches spoil.”

-Krayt X-9 stepped back and grimaced at the sandwiches.
+Krayt X-9 stepped back as he grimaced at the food offerings.

-“Don’t push that disgusting human food towards me.”
+“Don’t push that disgusting human garbage towards me.”

 Betty gasped, then hung her head low.
 Tears started accumulating along her lower eyelids.

+My blood was thumping in my temples.
 Frank’s dad was right: these aliens were dangerous.
-If Krayt X-9 weren’t an alien and he didn’t have a gun, I would have punched his stupid face.
-I grabbed two of the sandwiches and I took bites of each of them, stuffing my mouth.
+If Krayt X-9 wasn’t an alien and he didn’t have a gun, I would have punched his stupid face.
+I grabbed two of the sandwiches and chomped on them, stuffing my mouth.

 “Don’t listen to this prick, Betty!”
-I said angrily, showering her with crumbs.
-“He’s from another world, he has no manners and he doesn’t know that one never rejects a sandwich from a girl!
-And they are delicious, see?
+I growled, showering her with crumbs.
+“He’s from another world, he lacks manners, and he doesn’t know that one never rejects a sandwich from a girl!
+They are delicious, see?
 I will always be glad to eat your sandwiches!”